Install Linux Host Dependencies¶

 Note this won’t uninstall the previous version of cmake and will install the new cmake into your ~/.local/bin folder so you’ll need to add ~/.local/bin to your PATH.
 (See Python and pip for details.)

 Check your distribution’s beta or unstable release package library for an update.

-listed above, you might want to uninstall the one provided by your
+You might also want to uninstall the CMake provided by your package manager to

 Install the Zephyr Software Development Kit (SDK)¶

 Use of the Zephyr SDK is optional, but recommended.
-Some of the requirements and dependencies in the previous section are only needed for installing the SDK.
+Some of the dependencies installed above are only needed for installing the SDK.

-Zephyr’s SDK contains all necessary tools and cross-compilers needed to build Zephyr on all supported architectures.
-Additionally, it includes host tools such as custom QEMU binaries and a host compiler for building host tools if necessary.
+Zephyr’s SDK contains all necessary tools to build Zephyr on all supported architectures.
+Additionally, it includes host tools such as custom QEMU binaries and a host compiler.
 The SDK supports the following target architectures:

-Follow these steps to install the SDK on your Linux host system.
+Follow these steps to install the Zephyr SDK:

 Download the latest SDK as a self-extracting installation binary: